abhilashshakti/text2story-generator/README.md

 - OpenAI for GPT-3.5 API
 - Pexels for stock video API
-- Pixabay for stock media API
+- Jamendo for free music API
 - MoviePy for video processing
 - Tailwind CSS for styling